 - Where is it located?

-- Is it a result of an injury?
+- Did the pain start as a result of an injury?

 A thorough chiropractic exam includes general tests such as blood pressure, pulse, respiration, and reflexes, as well as specific orthopedic and neurological tests to assess: